-1. Pay the fee: The first step in filing one’s application for a student visa is the payment of the application fee (currently US $100 or INR 4,600), and the VFS service charge at a designated branch of HDFC Bank.
+The first step in filing one’s application for a student visa is the payment of the application fee (currently US $160), and the VFS service charge at a designated branch of Axis/Citi Bank.

-3. Schedule an interview: The interview can be scheduled online at http://www.vfs-usa.co.in/.
-One will need to use the barcode number from the HDFC Bank fee receipt in order to schedule an appointment.
+The interview can be scheduled online at https://www.vfs-usa.co.in/.
+One will need to use the barcode number from the Axis/Citi Bank fee receipt in order to schedule an appointment.
 The applicant will be required to fill the DS-156, DS-157, and DS-158 forms and wait 48 hours after paying the fee before booking an appointment.